apache/incubator-retired-slider/src/site/markdown/configuration/specification.md

 a container is started, all `env.` options have the prefix removed, and are then set as environment variables in the target context.

-1. The Hoya AM uses these values to configure itself, after following the option/role merge process.
+1. The Slider AM uses these values to configure itself, after following the option/role merge process.
 1. Application providers SHOULD follow the same process.